InterDigitalInc/CompressAI-Vision/README_sam_m73152.md

 Pretrained weights for Sam can be found at:
     https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth
+Place the weights file in the CompressAI-Vision weights folder, such as ./weights/sam/.

 Run the test
 To run the test, use a command line in the format below: